-Microsoft can provide best-effort support for third-party open-source projects such as Helm and Kured.
+Microsoft can provide best-effort support for third-party open-source projects such as Helm.
 Where the third-party open-source tool integrates with the Kubernetes Azure cloud provider or other AKS-specific bugs, Microsoft supports examples and applications from Microsoft documentation.

 - Third-party closed-source software.
 This software can include security scanning tools and networking devices or software.

-- Network customizations other than those listed in the AKS documentation.
+- Network customizations other than the ones listed in the AKS documentation.

-Microsoft and customers share responsibility for Kubernetes worker nodes where:
+Microsoft and users share responsibility for Kubernetes agent nodes where:

 - The base OS image has required additions (such as monitoring and networking agents).

-- The worker nodes receive OS patches automatically.
+- The agent nodes receive OS patches automatically.

-- Issues with the Kubernetes control plane components that run on the worker nodes are automatically remediated.
-Components include the following:
+- Issues with the Kubernetes control plane components that run on the agent nodes are automatically remediated.
+These components include the below:

 - Networking tunnels that provide communication paths to the Kubernetes master components